MuertoGB/SMCTool/README.md

 **SMC Tool by David R:**
 -
 Aimed at MacBook logic board technicians, SMC Tool makes flashing a replacement SMC quicker and easier.
 It not only saves time, but money, as a specific donor SMC isn't necessary to have 'on hand'.
-Simply take a matching donor SMC from another board, replace and flash.
+Simply take a matching model donor SMC from another board, replace and flash.

 Currently, a full list of SMC boot compatibility between boards has not been established.
 I recommend you keep the board years as close as possible when taking a donor SMC from a non-matching board, otherwise the machine may not power on.